Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Toxicity begets toxicity: Change points in toxic chains

 \subsection{Performance evaluation}

-\textbf{Evaluation metrics}: In order to measure the correspondence between the manually annotated change points and those generated by the CPD algorithms we use four standard metrics -- \textit{Hausdorff distance},\footnote{\url{https://en.wikipedia.org/wiki/Hausdorff_distance}} \textit{rand index}, \textit{precision}, and \textit{recall}.
-While calculating the metrics, if a particular change point is marked by a majority of the annotators it is considered as a valid change point.
-While the total number of unique points annotated by all 3 annotators is 615, after the majority voting we arrive at 257 points.
-The predictions of the algorithms are evaluated against these majority voted change points for evaluation. \\
+\textbf{Evaluation metrics}: In order to measure the correspondence between the manually annotated change points and those generated by the CPD algorithms, LLMs \& audio-LLMs we use four standard metrics -- \textit{Hausdorff distance},\footnote{\url{https://en.wikipedia.org/wiki/Hausdorff_distance}} \textit{rand index}, \textit{precision}, and \textit{recall}.
+While calculating the metrics, if a particular change point is marked by a majority of the annotators, it is considered a valid change point.
+While the total number of unique points annotated by all three annotators is 614 (458), after the majority voting we arrive at 266 (309) points, for right (left)-leaning channels respectively.
+The predictions of the algorithms are evaluated against these majority voted change points for evaluation. \\ \textbf{Key results (right-leaning)}: \sysGPTA{} with zero-shot prompting for a margin of 4 is the best model among the considered CPD algorithms and LLMs/audio-LLMs.
+It has the highest precision across all margins and has much better \textit{Hausdorff distance} and \textit{rand index} than the best CPD algorithm -- \textsc{KernelCPD}.
+Surprisingly, in the case of both \sysGPT{} and \sysGPTA{}, there is little to no improvement in precision with \textit{chain-of-thoughts}. \sysQWEN{} and \sysQWENA{} under-performs when compared to the \textsc{KernelCPD} algorithm.
+Interestingly, \sysGPT{} and \sysGPTA{} do not generate very high recall values compared to other experimental setups, which is natural as these models only generate relevant change points, compared to other methods/models.
+This further enhances their robustness \& usability for such a complex task.